Families formed through various types of adoption and foster care: local/international, foster care, step-parent, and kinship adoption,

 Adult adopted persons,

-Professionals who work with the adoption community, including psychologists, social workers, counsellors, and education and health professionals,
+Professionals who work with the adoption and foster community, including psychologists, social workers, counsellors, and education and health professionals,

 Extended family members including siblings, grandparents and others,

-Monthly Discussion meetings on adoption, parenting, and other relevant topics
+Monthly Discussion meetings on adoption, foster care, parenting, and other relevant topics

 Parent Support Meetings for parents to discuss issues and gain support

 Waiting Family Gatherings